 - Promoting healthy eating from birth

 - Increased activity

 - Volunteering opportunities

-We are now in the second year of our Lottery funded Cafe project.
+We are now in the third year of our Lottery-funded Cafe project.
 The refurbishment transformed the kitchen and cafe area into an amazing community resource which has been utilised by a diversity of groups and organisations, growing beyond all expectations.